-Stock resources can take a while to become profitable, so a lot of creatives don't do it because they don't think it's worth their time.
+Stock resources can take a while to become profitable, so most creatives don't do it because they don't think it's worth their time.
 But this type of passive income can prove very helpful after a couple of months.
-The items are cheap, but if you happen to make an item that gets many sales, in the long run you can earn a lot more than you would from a client project.
+The items may be cheap individually, but if you happen to make an item that gets many sales, in the long run you can earn a lot more than you would from a client project.

-You can sell website designs, themes, print designs, illustrations, icons, fonts, music, video clips, photos and more.
+You can sell website themes, print designs, illustrations, icons, fonts, music, video clips, photos, and more.

 3. Create a tutorial

 You have skills that others would love to learn – share your knowledge with the world!
 You can write a tutorial and publish it on your website, or film a video and upload it on YouTube where it may get an even bigger audience.

 - It's the best marketing tool.
 Creatives who share their knowledge get far more attention than those who just make great work.